oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-06-publish.md

 When Clients make subscriptions with Topic Filters that include wildcards, it is possible for a Client's subscriptions to overlap so that a published Application Message might match multiple filters. «<mark title="Requirement MQTT-SN-3.6.3.7-2"><a name="MQTT-SN-3.6.3.7-2"></a>In this case the Server MUST deliver the Application Message to the Client respecting the maximum QoS of all the matching subscriptions</mark>»\[MQTT‑SN‑3.6.3.7‑2].
 In addition, the Server MAY deliver further copies of the Application Message, one for each additional matching subscription and respecting the subscription's QoS in each case.

-The action of the recipient when it receives a PUBLISH packet depends on the QoS level as described in [[4.3 Quality of Service levels and protocol flows]](#quality-of-service-levels-and-protocol-flows).
+The action of the recipient when it receives a PUBLISH packet depends on the QoS level as described in [sec](#quality-of-service-levels-and-protocol-flows).

 **Informative Comment**

 > If the Server distributes Application Messages to Clients to different protocols and levels (such as MQTT V3.1.1) which do not support features provided by this specification, some information in the Application Message can be lost, and applications which depend on this information might not work correctly.

 No more than one QoS 1 or 2 PUBLISH requests MUST be outstanding for a Sender at any one time.
-Other packets are included in this constraint - refer to [[4.9 Flow Control]](#flow-control) for more information about Flow Control.
+Other packets are included in this constraint - refer to [sec](#flow-control) for more information about Flow Control.

 > **Informative comment**
 >